- Why we collect personal data

 - Further information

 This Privacy Notice is designed to help you understand how and why Scarborough Borough Council is processing your personal data in relation to Coronavirus (COVID-19).
-The following information provides details on how we may collect use and where appropriate share personal information in accordance with the General Data Protection Regulations (GDPR).
+The following information provides details on how we may collect use and where appropriate share personal information in accordance with the UK General Data Protection Regulations (UK GDPR).
 It should be read in conjunction with Scarborough Borough Council’s corporate privacy notice document.

-Scarborough Borough Council is a ‘Data Controller’ as defined by Article 4(7) of the General Data Protection Regulation (GDPR).
+Scarborough Borough Council is a ‘Data Controller’ as defined by Article 4(7) of the UK General Data Protection Regulation (UK GDPR).

 Scarborough Borough Council is a Category 1 Emergency Responder as set out by the Civil Contingencies Act (CCA) 2004 and has statutory duties and responsibilities to fulfil as part of this.